JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `getReputationMiningSkillId`

-Get the skillId of the reputation mining skill.
-Only set once the metacolony is set up
+Get the `skillId` of the reputation mining skill.
+Only set once the metacolony is set up.